jtomchak/killick-demo/README.md

 ```

 * So now are call to `/api/user` as an HTTP PUT should be working, but the page just sits there? mmmmm, why do you think that is? let's tackle that in the next section

+* what about the Header component?
+It's not updating either, until it's refreshed.
+Can we fix that with a lifecycle method?